 Residents Maintain Autonomy

-This tells you the percentage of residents that needed increased assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may indicate the deterioration of a patient's well-being.
+This datapoint is a measure of the percentage of long-term care residents that required additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and continence.
+Many believe this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile